 As expected, Dunkin’ celebrated National Donut Day by offering a free donut with any beverage purchase.

 June 8: World Oceans Day #WorldOceansDay

-On World Oceans Day, remember to remind your audience of the oceans’ vital role for the environment and for the continuation of all life on this planet.
+On World Oceans Day, remember to remind your audience of the oceans’ vital role in the environment and the continuation of all life on this planet.

 Show that your brand is conscious of the matter and actively engages with solutions.